 - Conduct in-depth interviews and background checks on all new employees.

 - Know which vendors and employees have building, safe and display access.

 - Place glass-break detectors near windows, displays and showcases.

-- Train employees on the necessary security precautions that need to be taken during the day, as well as before they leave for the night.
+- Train employees on the necessary security precautions for daytime and before they leave for the night.